Modern Architecture in the U.S.

 Baton Rouge - Could it be Bilbao on the Mississippi??
 The new Shaw Center for the Arts.

-Chauvin - yet another great folk art environment: the sculpture garden of Kenny Hill, recently restored by the Kohler Foundation.
+Chauvin - Yet another legendary folk art environment: the sculpture garden of Kenny Hill.

 Verona (south of Bucksport) - Brand new, and with an observatory: The Penobscot Narrows Bridge.